Which Trump Should Be Believed On Overturning Roe v. Wade?

 Sometimes, the president likes to put Republicans on the spot, but in this case that could be too costly.

-Trump would rather give the pro-abortion-rights GOP senators a plausible path to vote for his nominee and a way to explain that vote down the road.
+Trump would rather give the GOP senators who are abortion-rights supporters a plausible path to vote for his nominee and a way to explain that vote down the road.

 And unless he brings forth someone with a "demonstrated hostility" to the case, he will, in all probability, succeed.